-Trump’s comments on conspiracy celebrated: ‘This was the biggest pitch for QAnon I’ve ever seen’
+Trump’s comments on conspiracy are celebrated: ‘This was the biggest pitch for QAnon I’ve ever seen’

-QAnon’s growth has been challenged in recent weeks as mainstream platforms enforce increasingly strict policies against a conspiracy theory bristling with calls to violence and hateful content, including anti-Semitism, pushing supporters to smaller platforms with more lenient policies.

-But Trump’s response to a question from NBC’s moderator, Savannah Guthrie, offered a shot of validation from the central figure in the QAnon cosmology, which portrays the president a savior waging a secret war against a cabal of satanic pedophiles, supposedly including prominent Democrats and Hollywood celebrities.
+But Trump’s response to a question from moderator Savannah Guthrie offered a shot of validation from the central figure in the QAnon cosmology, which portrays the president a savior waging a secret war against a cabal of satanic pedophiles, supposedly including prominent Democrats and Hollywood celebrities.

 When Guthrie asked the president to disavow the conspiracy theory as “completely not true,” Trump replied, “I know nothing about it.
 I do know they are very much against pedophilia.
 They fight it very hard, but I know nothing about it.”